 Procedures for Students:

 - Service Indicators/Holds generally will be placed by department incurring the financial obligation.
-For example, a specific college, Student Health, Library, Compliance Department, Parking, Student Services or Housing
+For example, a specific college, Student Health, Library, Compliance Department, Parking, Student Success, or Housing.

 - Service Indicators/Holds will be removed by staff in the department placing the hold.

-- Staff at the Student Service Center can assist with identifying the correct contact at another campus in case of a non-UNMC hold.
+- Staff in Student Success can assist with identifying the correct contact at another campus in case of a non-UNMC hold.

-- Students can refer to their student center, self-service page to view information related to all Service Indicators/Holds placed on their account.
+- Students can refer to their MyRecords page to view information related to all Service Indicators/Holds placed on their account.

 Procedures for Staff:

-- Academic Departmental staff may request security access to this functionality in PeopleSoft by contacting their Academic Associate Dean or their designee
+- Academic Departmental staff may request security access to this functionality in MyRecords by contacting their Academic Associate Dean or their designee.

-- Staff in other departments may request security access to this functionality in PeopleSoft by contacting the Assistant Vice Chancellor for Student Affairs
+- Staff in other departments may request security access to this functionality in MyRecords by contacting the Assistant Vice Chancellor for Student Success.

 - The UNMC Registrar has full security access for placement or release of a Service Indicator/Hold in the case of an emergency.